 This Form 10-K contains references to our trademarks and to trademarks belonging to other entities.
 OPTINOSE®, XHANCE®, EDS® and EXHALATION DELIVERY SYSTEMTM are trademarks of Optinose in the United States.
-All other trademarks, trade names and service marks appearing in this Form 10-K are the property of their respective rs.
-We do not intend our use or display of sorship of us by, any other companies.
+All other trademarks, trade names and service marks appearing in this Form 10-K are the property of their respective owners.
+We do not intend our use or display of other companies' trade names or trademarks to imply a relationship with, or endorsement or sponsorship of us by, any other companies.